ikghx/packages/net/modemmanager/README.md

 The 'signalrate' option set's the signal refresh rate (in seconds) for the device.
 You can call signal info with command: mmcli -m 0 --signal-get

+The 'rat' option set's the Radio access technology for the device.
+You can get the RAT info with command: mmcli -m 0 or with AT+QENG="servingcell AT command.